Poetry of Scotland: Late Middle Ages

 The major corpus of Medieval Scottish Gaelic poetry, The Book of the Dean of Lismore was compiled by the brothers James and Donald MacGregor in the early decades of the sixteenth century.
 Beside Scottish Gaelic verse it contains a large number of poems composed in Ireland as well verse and prose in Scots and Latin.
 The subject matter includes love poetry, heroic ballads and philosophical pieces.
 It also is notable for containing poetry by at least four women.
 These include Aithbhreac Nighean Coirceadail (f.
 1460), who wrote a lament for her husband, the constable of Castle Sween.
 The first surviving major text in Scots literature is John Barbour's Brus (1375), composed under the patronage of Robert II and telling the story in epic poetry of Robert I's actions before the English invasion until the end of the war of independence.
 The work was extremely popular among the Scots-speaking aristocracy and Barbour is referred to as the father of Scots poetry, holding a similar place to his contemporary Chaucer in England.

 In the early fifteenth century Scots historical works included Andrew of Wyntoun's verse Orygynale Cronykil of Scotland and Blind Harry's The Wallace, which blended historical romance with the verse chronicle.
 They were probably influenced by Scots versions of popular French romances that were also produced in the period, including The Buik of Alexander, Launcelot o the Laik, The Porteous of Noblenes by Gilbert Hay and Greysteil, which would remain popular in to the late sixteenth century.
 Much Middle Scots literature was produced by makars, poets with links to the royal court, which included James I, who wrote the extended poem The Kingis Quair.
-Many of the makars had university education and so were also connected with the Kirk.
+Many of the makars had a university education and so were also connected with the Kirk.
 However, William Dunbar's Lament for the Makaris (c.
 1505) provides evidence of a wider tradition of secular writing outside of Court and Kirk now largely lost.
 Major works include Richard Holland's satire the Buke of the Howlat (c.
 1448).
 Much of their work survives in a single collection.
 The Bannatyne Manuscript was collated by George Bannatyne (1545–1608) around 1560 and contains the work of many Scots poets who would otherwise be unknown.